-Companies must comply with the Brazilian Consumer Defence Code (Law No. 8,078/1990; CDC), which is the general set of rules governing consumerist relations in Brazil.
-The CDC provides that marketing activities must not be abusive or deceiving and, for this reason, companies should refrain from sending unauthorised marketing communication to customers.
-There are many official entities responsible for enforcing the rules set forth by the CDC in different levels of the public administration (public prosecutors, local and state PROCONs, public attorneys, police stations and civil organisations for consumer defence), and they are all part of the National Consumer Bureau (SENA-CON).
+Companies must comply with the Brazilian Consumer Defence Code (Law No 8,078/1990 - CDC), which is the general set of rules governing consumerist relations in Brazil.
+The CDC provides that marketing activities must not be abusive or deceiving and, for this reason, companies should refrain from sending unauthorised marketing communications to customers.
+There are many official entities responsible for enforcing the rules set forth by the CDC in different levels of the public administration (public prosecutors, local and state PROCONs, public attorneys, police stations and civil organisations for consumer defence), and they are all part of SENACON.

-Considering that marketing activities are based on the use of personal information (e-mails and telephone numbers - even if related to a business), the LGPD will also be applicable in the sense that the use of e-mails or telephone numbers must also comply with the rules set forth by the LGPD (data subjects' rights, legal basis for processing).
+As marketing activities are based on the use of personal information (e-mails and telephone numbers - even if related to a business), the LGPD is also applicable in the sense that the use of e-mails or telephone numbers must also comply with the rules set forth by the LGPD (data subjects' rights, legal basis for processing).

-The Brazilian Internet Act (Law No. 12,965/2014) is also applicable to e-mail marketing since it governs the relationships among internet users.
+The Internet Act is also applicable to e-mail marketing since it governs the relationships among internet users.
 It provides for the need of previous and unequivocal consent from data subjects previous to sending e-mail marketing.

-Although Brazil does not have a specific e-marketing law, a significant number of Brazilian companies as well as foreign companies doing business in Brazil are members of the Brazilian Direct Marketing Association (ABEMD), which is a non-profit entity focused on encouraging, expanding and setting up basic rules related to direct marketing in Brazil.
-ABEMD issued the Email Marketing Self-Regulatory Code (CAPEM), which is being largely adopted not only by its members but also by non-members, even though its provisions and resolutions are not binding or mandatory.
+Although Brazil does not have a specific e-marketing law, a significant number of Brazilian companies as well as foreign companies doing business in Brazil are members of ABEMD, which is a non-profit entity focused on encouraging, expanding and setting up basic rules related to direct marketing in Brazil.
+ABE-MD issued CAPEM, which is being largely adopted not only by ABEMD members but also by non-members, even though its provisions and resolutions are not binding or mandatory.

 Many companies are also members of the National Council of Self-Regulation in Advertising (CONAR), which is a nongovernmental entity aimed at promoting freedom of speech and defending constitutional rights applicable to advertising.
 CONAR has also published a set of rules applicable to advertising activities, the so-called Brazilian Code of Self-Regulation in Advertising (CSRA).
-Although it has no legal effects since it has not been enacted by a governmental entity, the CRSA is considered a cornerstone in the marketing business by members and non-members, who generally comply with such rules.

-SMS/MMS marketing by telecommunication service providers is governed by telecommunication rules, more specifically by Ordinance No. 632/2014 issued by the Brazilian National Telecommunication Agency (ANATEL).
-Among other provisions, the Ordinance sets forth that the telecommunication services user has the right not to receive marketing messages unless they are preceded by previous, free and unequivocal consent (Art.
-3, XVIII).
-Complementary to the Ordinance, through Circular Letter No. 39/2012/PVCPR/PVCP, ANATEL sets forth general rules for sending advertising messages using personal mobile telephone services, which require that all companies who send SMS/MMS marketing messages make an opt-out function available to the customer.
+Although it has no legal effects since it has not been enacted by a governmental entity, the CSRA is considered a cornerstone in the marketing business by members and non-members, who generally comply with such rules.
+SMS/MMS marketing by telecommunications service providers is governed by telecommunication rules, more specifically by Ordinance No 632/2014 issued by ANATEL.
+Among other provisions, the Ordinance sets forth that the telecommunication services user has the right not to receive marketing messages unless they are preceded by previous, free and unequivocal consent (Article 3, XVIII).
+Complementary to the Ordinance, through Circular Letter No 39/2012/PVCPR/PVCP, ANATEL sets forth general rules for sending advertising messages using personal mobile telephone services, which require that all companies that send SMS/MMS marketing messages make an optout function available to the customer.